grumat/glossy-msp430/Hardware/L432KC/README.md

 # The LogicAna Connector

-For a complex bus like the JTAG it is very handy to verify JTAG signals using a Logic Analyzer.
+For a bus with a complex logic like the JTAG it is very important to check JTAG signals using a Logic Analyzer.
 So the board offers a dedicated connector for this purpose.

 ![L432KC-LogicAna-fs8.png](images/L432KC-LogicAna-fs8.png)